victorpengmx/tp/docs/UserGuide.md

   </span>
 </a>

+<div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------

 #### Seeking Help: `help`

 The `help` command displays a link to this user guide.
-This command is useful for obtaining an overview of all the commands available in Connectify.
+This command is useful for obtaining an overview of all the commands available in Connectify for you.
 The command format is as follows:

 ```
 help